Events & Classes

 About the Judges

 Tom Painting teaches at the Paideia School in Atlanta, Ga.
-He has been a member of the haiku community for more than thirty years and is an associate editor for The Heron’s Nest haiku journal.
+He has been a member of the haiku community for more than thirty years and is a former associate editor for The Heron’s Nest haiku journal.

 Abigail Friedman is a retired American diplomat and national security official and prize-winning poet composing haiku in English, French and Japanese.

-Diane Alleva Caceres is a lecturer at the Sam Nunn School of International Affairs and the Scheller College of Business at the Georgia Institute of Technology.
+Diane Alleva Caceres is a lecturer at the Georgia Institute of Technology.
 She writes haiku, haibun and tanka.
 She is cofounder of the Atlanta Haiku Festival.

 Submit a Haiku